 Use Ventilation or Cabinets When Possible

 Blasting cabinets are ideal for the job because they're fully self-contained.
 However, since cabinets only work on smaller pieces, they're not always feasible.
-Alternatively, job sites can use high-quality ventilation systems to remove dust as it's created to minimize the risk to everyone nearby.
+Alternatively, job sites can use high-quality ventilation systems, such as HEPA filters or HEPA filtered vacuuming, to remove dust as it's created to minimize the risk to everyone nearby.

 Utilize Proper Cleaning Procedures

 Once a worker is done blasting, cleanup is necessary to ensure a non-toxic environment.
 When cleaning dry dust, employees shouldn't use compressed air since it will only produce more dust clouds.
-Instead, wet and dry vacuums yield safer results.
+Instead, wet and dry vacuums are a safer engineering control.

 Require Proper Protective Equipment